ekchew/binon/README.md

 an `IntObj` or `UInt` instead, so be careful about relying on this.)
 * When encoding a scalar bool, even the base `BoolObj` class will use the `TrueObj` encoding for the `True` case.
-To put it another way, `BoolObj` auto-specializes even without the `specialize=True` option in `BinONObj.Encode()`.
+To put it another way, `BoolObj` auto-specializes even without the `optimize=True` option in `BinONObj.Encode()`.
 (It simply didn't make sense to use a 2-byte encoding for booleans, though the decoder will recognize it if it encounters one and deal with it appropriately.)